Category management: Definition, benefits, and role in effective promotion planning

 Table of Contents

 When a big-box retailer has numerous listed SKUs across multiple product departments, a need to manage each category separately arises, to maintain full visibility of its performance and keep an eye on its ROI for strategic promotion planning and resource allocation.
-To put it simply, category management is the act of bundling similar items and products into a single category based on particular characteristics, ensuring that it operates efficiently and unlocking its full potential, while improving the consumer’s shopping experience.

 It is worth noting that businesses have specific classifications to define these categories, and these SKUs might differ from one retailer to another.
 For example, Amazon’s Arts & Crafts category includes painting supplies, fabrics, stamps, and storage containers amongst many other items.

-Implementing such a process guarantees that every SKU grouped under a pre-determined category is being observed closely and strategically managed, making sure it receives the attention it deserves.
+Implementing such a process guarantees that every SKU grouped under a predetermined category is being observed closely and strategically managed, making sure it receives the attention it deserves.
 All purchases, merchandising, inventory management, sales, and other retail efforts within the category are managed by a category manager, which leads us to ask the following question:

 Category managers, often referred to as “Catmans”, are responsible for organizing and managing product categories within a retail environment, therefore finding, promoting, and reviewing products and merchandise for companies.
 They also evaluate suppliers and collaborate with vendors to develop merchandising strategies and initiatives.